 Thanks to weeks of heavy rain, next we began capturing footsteps and movement in mud, wet grass, a stream, giant puddles and a concrete water tank we found in a nearby bush reserve.
 Footsteps in shallow water, wading in deeper water, splashes, as well as moves & whips with branches into water.

 Next I set up a series of experiments in my foley room, at first pursuing bubbles of various sizes and forms using my breath as well as large balloons.
 Then experimenting with rubber gloves and ballooons filled with water… then large size syringe and juice sachet squirts and vomits….

 Lastly I attempted to create a Suikinkutsu (水琴窟, literally “water koto cave”) which is a beautiful acoustic garden feature found in Japan.
 Basically a large pot is buried upside down in a garden and a water source provides a sparse constant supply of drips – the incredibly beautiful resonance created reminds me of my Mutable Instruments RINGS resonator modules.
 Using two large vintage milk cans, a plastic bottle & some gaffer tape I eventually managed to create a constant slow dripping, and by placing a pair of tiny DPA 4060 omni mics inside the can I finally managed to capture the resonance I have often dreamed of recording when in Japan.
 A series of different speeds, rhythms and consistencies were recorded…

-As a collection this library is diverse: from cute bubbles perfect for a video game to aggressive water blaster sounds that make me think of rocket engines… The library also contains a lot of practical water foley, quite different in surfaces and consistency to our earlier SD007 WATER FOLEY library.
+As a collection this library is diverse: from cute bubbles perfect for a video game to aggressive water blaster sounds that make me think of rocket engines or laser blasts… The library also contains a lot of practical water foley, quite different in surfaces and consistency to our earlier SD007 WATER FOLEY library.